karlpothast/eShopOnSysbox/README.md

 # eShopOnSysbox
 Complete .Net 7 microservices architecture using a sysbox powered master container (with systemd functionality) to run all 22 eShop docker containers within docker securely.

-# pre-req
+# prerequisites
-Setup sysbox on your dev server/laptop
+Install and configure sysbox on your dev server/laptop

 install with yay on arch distros (refer to sysbox documentation for others - https://github.com/nestybox/sysbox)